-In many cases, you will be able to decide what tasks your in-home care provider will perform, what hours they will spend with your parent and what responsibilities your parent will retain for his or her own care.
+In many cases, you will be able to decide what tasks your in-home care provider will perform, what hours they will spend with your parent and what responsibilities your parent will retain for his or her own care and health conditions.
 Discuss all of these issues with your parent and involve him or her in the development of a plan for in-home care.

 Before in-home care begins, explain your parent’s usual routine to the in-home care provider.
 Ask the provider to stick to this routine as much as possible in order to avoid introducing too many changes at one time.

 4. Begin in-home care gradually.

 When transitioning your loved one to in-home care, make the change as gradual as possible.
 If you have been caring for your parent on your own, consider being present during the first few sessions of in-home care.
 During this time, allow the in-home care provider to take on more and more responsibility for your parent’s care each day.

 Reduce the Risk of Older Adult Falls and Related Injuries